-If you’re bilingual, did you know that there a variety of companies willing to hire you right now the help translate?
+If you’re bilingual, did you know that there a variety of translation companies online willing to hire you right now the help translate?
+Yes, it is possible to get a translation job from home.

 From converting documents to transcribing audio files, there’s quite a bit of work online if you know another language, no matter what it may be.